top of page

 7. The balance on the plate

-An ideal Christmas dinner plate includes lean protein, slow-release carbohydrates, some healthy fats, and an abundance of vegetables.
+An ideal Christmas dinner plate emphasises lean protein, slow-release carbohydrates, healthy fats, and a generous array of vegetables.
 Where we typically go ‘wrong’ is too many carbs.
 Go steady with the roast potatoes.
-Instead, try a root veg mash e.g., carrot and swede with a drizzle of olive oil, roasted vegetables, or root veg wedges such as celeriac and beetroot.
-Then add your green leafy vegetables, such as cabbage, Brussels sprouts, and broccoli.
+Instead, consider alternatives like a root vegetable mash e.g. a blend of carrot and swede drizzled with olive oil, or explore roasted vegetables and root veg wedges such as celeriac and beetroot.
+Enrich your plate further with the addition of green leafy vegetables like cabbage, Brussels sprouts, and broccoli.

 8. Practice mindful eating

-Take time over your meals, minimise distractions, and chew thoroughly.
-This will allow you to recognise when you are full and can help to prevent overeating.
-If you have room for seconds, finishing up the veggies will be best for your waistline!
+Take time over your meals, minimise distractions, and chew your food thoroughly.
+This allows you to recognise when you are full and helps prevent overeating.
+If you're considering seconds, prioritising finishing up your veggies can leave you feeling more satisfied, making room for a delightful dessert if you choose!

 9. Incorporate moments of calm

-Keeping up with the demands of the festive season can be stressful.
-If you are going through cancer treatment or are in recovery, it is more important than ever to pace your activities and be compassionate with yourself.
-Plan your days and actively block time for moments of calm, for example, a walk in nature, meditation or breathing exercises, a soak in the bath, or relaxing with your favourite book.
-Taking time for yourself will enable you to be present and your best around others.
+Balancing the demands of the festive season can be challenging for anyone.
+If you are undergoing cancer treatment or in recovery, it is crucial to pace your activities and cultivate self-compassion.
+Organise your days intentionally, allocating time for moments of calm, such as a walk in nature, meditation or breathing exercises, a soak in the bath, or relaxing with your favourite book.
+Carving out this personal time isn't just about recharging—it's about fostering your ability to be fully present and at your best when sharing moments with others.

-10. Put things into perspective and ditch the guilt
+10. Put things into perspective and let go of guilt

 T: 020 8064 2865